bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 ## Configuring Motor Directions

 Due to clockwise and counterclockwise propellers, as well as wiring, the motor directions will have to be tested and corrected during initial setup. *ArduSub* includes a set of parameters for this purpose.
-The parameters are called `MOT_1_DIRECTION` for motors 1-8 and valid values are `1` (normal) or `-1` (reverse).
+The parameters are called `MOT_1_DIRECTION` for motors 1-8 and valid values are *normal* or *reverse*.

 Make sure you complete all above steps before completing this step.
 We generally follow this process to check motor rotation directions: